Siva-kumar-r16/M.O.N.I.C.A/README.md

 A successful startup should indicate that M.O.N.I.C.A. has authenticated with Telegram and is listening for messages.
-Example:
+Example output:

 M.O.N.I.C.A. is active and listening for messages!

 🧪 Testing

-Testing utilities are located under:
+Testing utilities are located under testing/.

-testing/

 Current testing areas include:

 Message fixtures